 An overview of ministry through the development of an in-the-field project or area of study in which there is a perceived need.
 The area of study or project will be mutually agreed upon by the student, Internships Director, and church.
-For AMP students only.
+For adult learning students only.

-CM 300 Elementary Homiletics
+Elementary Homiletics

-3 Hours Prerequisite: CC 110 An introduction to the principles and practices of preaching.
+Prerequisite: CC 110

+An introduction to the principles and practices of preaching.